weaverbel/intro-computational-thinking/content/2-lesson.md

 ------

 Computers are precise, and computing instructions must be clear and unambiguous, as the computer cannot think - it can only follow orders.
-Luckily, computers work very quickly.
-Unlike humans, they do not get bored or distracted, and will carry out the same tedious, repetitive tasks over and over again without making mistakes.
+Unlike humans, computers do not get bored or distracted, they process things very quickly, and will carry out the same tedious, repetitive tasks over and over again without making mistakes.

 {% include figure.html img="proc-diagram.png" alt="Computational thinking at work" caption="The computational thinking process in action" width="100%" %}